Structure of a Class

 The first few months of Aikido practice are possibly the most difficult.
 There is so much to learn at once.
 Be prepared for some difficulties along the way; some people get the odd bruise and some people initially have difficulty sitting in Seiza (on their heels).
 Be aware that the initial pains and aches you will feel are normal - look on these as "development pains" - it is worth the effort!

-Discipline and correct etiquette on the tatami are considered extremely important in the dojo.
+Discipline and correct etiquette on the tatami is considered extremely important in the dojo.
 This is not to please the instructor but is part of the authentic traditional Aikido training process.
 It is the same in all Aikido dojos throughout the World.
 Good etiquette includes arriving in good time for all classes.

 Never try to force a technique.
 The object of Aikido training is not to get a person onto the ground by any means.
 Respect the interests and condition of other people.